oracle/node-oracledb/doc/api.md

 [National Language Support (NLS)](https://docs.oracle.com/database/121/NLSPG/toc.htm) to assist in globalizing applications.

-Node-oracledb always uses Oracle's AL32UTF8 character set internally in the driver layer.
+Node-oracledb always uses Oracle's AL32UTF8 character set internally.
 Data will be converted between AL32UTF8 and the database character set when it is inserted into, or queried from, the database.
 The environment variable `NLS_LANG` can be used to configure the Oracle client language and territory only.